pow-auth/pow/guides/custom_session_and_registration.md

 end
 ```

-Finaly we need an error handler (we mentionned it in the router), we can't realy use the one given by Pow as we need to use our new controllers.
+Finally we need an error handler (we mentioned it in the router), we can't really use the one given by Pow as we need to use our new controllers.

 `my_app_web/controllers/auth_error_handler_controller.ex`